faisal-2d/product-analysis/README.md

 # Smart Shop
-You can get reviews about smart watch in our [Smart Shop](https://merry-kelpie-54e4ca.netlify.app/).
+You can get reviews about our smart watch in our [Smart Shop](https://merry-kelpie-54e4ca.netlify.app/).

 ## Our Features: